jmalarcon/MIIS/src/Tests/posts/_index-ruby.md

 # Sample folder for Files obtained from a custom Front-Matter field

->**IMPORTANT**: this sample file uses the C# naming convention to render Liquid tags and to access element properties.
+>**IMPORTANT**: this sample file uses the default Ruby naming convention to render Liquid tags and to access element properties.
+>Instead of `PropertyName` for an exposed object, it uses `property_name`, and the same thing happens with liquid tags and filters.
->Check [this other variant](_index-ruby.md) to see the same file with the most common Ruby convention.
+>Check [this other variant](index.md) to see the same file with the C# naming convention.

 The sample files have been retrieved and minimally adapted from this repo: https://github.com/NuGet/docs.microsoft.com-nuget, just for testing purposes